MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 Similar to `-Command`, when a script-terminating error occurs, the exit code is set to `1`.
 However, unlike with `-Command`, when the execution is interrupted with <kbd>Ctrl</kbd>-<kbd>C</kbd> the exit code is `0`.

+> [!NOTE]
+> As of PowerShell 7.2, the **File** parameter only accepts `.ps1` files on
+> Windows.
+If another file type is provided an error is thrown.
+This behavior
+> is Windows specific.
+On other platforms, PowerShell attempts to run other
+> file types.

 ### -Command | -c